Flaky Buttermilk Biscuits From Scratch

 BRUSH WITH BUTTER BEFORE AND AFTER BAKING

 When you have all of your biscuits cut, brush them with melted butter and then, like Sheila suggests, sprinkle them with some freshly cracked black pepper.
-This is the *chef’s kiss* on top and adds a little pizzaz to the whole biscuit situation.
+This is the *chef’s kiss* on top and adds a little pizzaz to the whole biscuit situation and also what I do with my soft sourdough dinner rolls to make them ultra buttery.

 After the biscuits are baked, that last brush of melted butter just seals in all the flavor, gives each biscuit even more buttery flavor, and creates the perfect vehicle for your favorite topping.